 A Beloved Brand starts with a certain power over the buyer–whether that’s consumers or the channel.
-In terms of CONSUMERS, they feel more and think less.
-It’s a part of them.
+In terms of CONSUMERS, beloved brands get their consumers to feel more and think less.
+The brand becomes a part of the consumer’s life.
 They are fans, craving the brand and build it into their life.
 They can’t live without the brand.

 No real SUBSTITUTES can match the Beloved Brand.
-It becomes less about product and more about connection and how consumer feels though the brand.
-You end up with a Monopoly on feelings which then takes away ability to substitute.
-Unless it is “better” what really can the substitute do.
-It is Hard for NEW BRANDS to break through.
-New brand starts in the rational position difficult to break the emotional bond.
-And SUPPLIERS are at the mercy of the brand.
-High volumes drive down costs and margins.
-Suppliers build completely around brand.
-Can’t get out.
+It becomes less about the product and more about the connection and how consumer feels through the brand.
+You end up with a monopoly on feelings which then takes away ability to substitute.
+Unless it is truly “better” what really can the substitute do.
+Indifferent brands are seen as a commodity that “will do the job for now” but there is no real connection with the indifferent brand.

 Going Beyond Porter